Python Virtual Environments Explained: venv vs conda vs pyenv

 python-version-file: '.python-version'

-Committing your virtual environment to git.
-The .venv directory contains platform-specific binaries.
-Commit your requirements.txt or environment.yml — never the environment itself.
+Committing your venv.
+The .venv directory has platform-specific binaries.
+Commit requirements.txt or environment.yml — never the environment itself.

 What About Docker?

-That said, most developers still use virtual environments for local development even alongside Docker — the feedback loop is faster, and your IDE integration works better with a local .venv.
+That said, most developers still use virtual environments locally even alongside Docker.
+The feedback loop is faster and IDE integration works better with a local .venv.

 Sources